About the edition

 Cove Park is an international artists’ residency centre located on an outstanding 50-acre rural site overlooking Loch Long on Scotland's west coast.
 The residency programme supports national and international artists working in all art forms and at every career stage.
 Artists are given the time, space, freedom and financial support required for research and the development of new work.
 Cove Park's visual arts programme also commissions new work for presentation on site or for exhibitions with partner venues; the first Cove Park Portfolio (2007) includes limited edition art works and prints from seven leading artists connected to Cove Park and the west coast.

-Scotland + Venice 2019 - the Scottish presentation at this year's Venice Biennale - is commissioned and curated by Linsey Young with Cove Park and the commissioned artist, Charlotte Prodger, will present a major new solo exhibition in Venice in 2019.
-Cove Park celebrates its 20th anniversary in 2020.
+Scotland + Venice 2019 - the Scottish presentation at the 2019 Venice Biennale - was commissioned and curated by Linsey Young with Cove Park and the commissioned artist, Charlotte Prodger, presented a major new solo exhibition in Venice in 2019.
+Cove Park celebrated its 20th anniversary in 2020.

 About Louise Hopkins

 Louise Hopkins was included in DCA exhibitions Here + Now: Scottish Art 1990 - 2001 (2001) and Prime, the opening exhibition in DCA galleries.